 The Recover Camera tool may also be used to activate features on cameras that were installed using earlier versions of Orchid.
-For example, the ability to select either server-based or camera-based motion detection (on certain cameras) was introduced in Orchid version 21.3.
-For cameras that were installed in earlier versions of Orchid, this new ability may not appear available.
-Recovering the camera will enable the camera-based motion detection option (by connecting to the metadata capabilities of the camera).
-Similarly, camera stream settings for NTP and Time Zone that were introduced in Orchid version 21.6, may not appear on cameras that were installed in older versions of Orchid.
-The Recover Camera feature will remedy this.
+For example, recovering the camera may enable the camerabased motion detection option (by connecting to the metadata capabilities of the camera).
+Similarly, recovering the camera may enable the camera stream settings for NTP and Time Zone.
 Please refer to the Edit Camera Stream Settings for more details about camera-based motion detection, NTP Settings, and TimeZone settings.